 - Try local search ads to increase local business.

 - Use PPC to complement other (non-paid) SEO strategies.

-Use these eight tips to see stronger results for your PPC advertising campaigns.
+Using these eight tips, you’ll see stronger and more effective results from your PPC advertising campaigns.

 1. Optimize your site before investing in paid search